Jill Viner

-Jill Viner (1952–1996) was a bus driver known for being the first woman to drive a London bus in passenger service.
+Jill Viner (1952–1996) was an English bus driver known for being the first woman to drive a London bus in passenger service.

 Career

-Viner trained to become a bus driver at a centre in Chiswick.
-She started her career in 1974, when London Transport were said to be 3,200 drivers short.
-She was based at the Norbiton bus garage, where she worked until its closure in 1993.
+Viner was born in 1952 and wanted to drive buses from when she was eight years old.
+She trained to become a bus driver at a centre in Chiswick in London and achieved her driver seniority on 25 May 1974, when she was aged 22.
+She started driving buses later in 1974, when London Transport were said to be 3,200 drivers short.
+Viner drove RT type and RM type buses on route 65 and was based at the Norbiton bus garage in Kingston upon Thames.
+She worked at Norbiton until its closure in 1993.

+Viner said that "there have been a few surprised looks from passengers at stops who have spotted that a woman was driving.
+They must be the ones the conductors have told me have fallen up the stairs.
+I’m too busy concentrating on my job to see what other people are doing."